Sjdev101/Global-Tech-University-Admissions-Optimizer/README.md

 ### 🧠 Project Overview

-This project involves building a **robust machine learning-based decision support model** that assists universities in evaluating scholarship eligibility for students based on academic, socioeconomic, and extracurricular factors.
+This project involves building a **robust machine learning-based decision support model** that assists universities in evaluating scholarship eligibility for students based on GRE Score,	TOEFL Score, University Rating,	SOP, LOR, CGPA,	Research.
 The model aims to:

 * Improve accuracy of scholarship award prediction.